Which place is cheaper, Porto or Bucharest?

 The autumn attracts plenty of travelers to both Bucharest and Porto.
 Many visitors come to Bucharest in the autumn for the city's sights and attractions and the shopping scene.
 Furthermore, most visitors come to Porto for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.

 Bucharest is cooler than Porto in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Porto stays around 17°C (62°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Porto fluctuates around 17°C (62°F).

 Bucharest usually receives around the same amount of sunshine as Porto during autumn.
-At this time of the year, Bucharest gets 177 hours of sunny skies, while Porto receives 184 hours of full sun.
+Bucharest gets 177 hours of sunny skies, while Porto receives 184 hours of full sun in the autumn.

 Porto receives a lot of rain in the autumn.
 In October, Bucharest usually receives less rain than Porto.
-At this time of the year, Bucharest gets 32 mm (1.3 in) of rain, while Porto receives 131 mm (5.2 in) of rain.
+Bucharest gets 32 mm (1.3 in) of rain, while Porto receives 131 mm (5.2 in) of rain each month for the autumn.

 The winter brings many poeple to Bucharest as well as Porto.
 Most visitors come to Bucharest for the museums, the shopping scene, and the cuisine during these months.
 Additionally, the winter months attract visitors to Porto because of the museums, the shopping scene, and the cuisine.

 Bucharest can be very cold during winter.
 In the winter, Bucharest is much colder than Porto.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Porto is about 10°C (50°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Porto averages at about 10°C (50°F).

 In the winter, Bucharest often gets less sunshine than Porto.
 Bucharest gets 71 hours of sunny skies this time of year, while Porto receives 124 hours of full sun.